 Step One: Introductory Letter and Request for a Meeting

 Your audit begins with the IRS sending you a letter indicating an appointment time, location and a request to bring a few items.
 It also indicates the tax years—2013, 2014, for example—that are under investigation.
 At this point, you can get representation by calling us or get prepared to go the meeting yourself.
 (If you are not having a live audit, you might also receive the form CP2000 indicating changes on your return and an opportunity, usually 30 days to rebut them via mail/fax).

 Step Two: Interaction with IRS examiner and Request for Info and/or Another Meeting

-But let's be perfectly clear: doing an audit reconsideration requires that you have some kind of paper trail and supporting docs that you DID NOT HAVE or THEY DID NOT RECEIVE in the original audit -- otherwise you might be wasting precious dollars.
+You can do an audit reconsideration with no deadline.
+But let's be perfectly clear: doing an audit reconsideration requires that you have some kind of paper trail and supporting documents that you did not have or they did not receive in the original audit.
+Otherwise, you might be wasting precious dollars.

-We will also mention in this audit post - that two of the last four audits we have taken on - have been on tax returns that were done on Turbo Tax.
-So if you do use that highly customer friendly self-tax preparation site -- you still run the risk of being audited!
+Lastly, you can deal with your new IRS balance in IRS collections by making an Offer in Compromise, Installment Agreement or Currently Not Collectible Status.
+We think it's worth noting that two of the last four audits have been on tax returns that were completed with Turbo Tax.
+If you do use that highly customer-friendly self-tax preparation service, you still run the risk of being audited!